syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 ## Adding Timestamps to a PDF Document Using External Signing

-This project demonstrates how to add timestamps to a PDF document using an external signing process.
-It involves signing a document externally and embedding a timestamp from a trusted timestamp server.
-The process uses the BouncyCastle library to generate the timestamp request and handle responses in accordance with the RFC 3161 standard.
+This section explains how to add a timestamp to a PDF document during the external signing process.
+We have implemented a solution that generates a timestamp response from a timestamp server URI using the BouncyCastle library.
+The accepted timestamp token follows the RFC3161 standard.

+N> In this example, we have used the open-source BouncyCastle library.
+Ensure you review its licensing before including it in your production environment.
+Alternatively, you can directly use the timestamp token provided by your service provider.

-This example demonstrates how to effectively add timestamps to a PDF document during the external signing process.
+The following example demonstrates the steps to add timestamps during external signing in a PDF document.

 {% tabs %}